BitcoinDesign/Guide/guide/daily-spending-wallet/backup-and-recovery/recovery.md

 {% include tip/open.html color="green" icon="check" label="Use autocomplete" %}

 This wallet makes the recovery process easier for the user by autocompleting the words of their recovery phrase as they type.
-Since recovery phrases are comprised of words from a predefined dictionary of 2,048 words, the app is able usually able to autocomplete or detect a typo with only 3 or 4 letters typed.
+Since recovery phrases are comprised of words from a predefined dictionary of 2,048 words, the app is usually able to autocomplete or detect a typo with only 3 or 4 letters typed.

 {% include tip/close.html %}